Inklingo

 verbA2general

-Use 'confirmar' when you are finalizing or verifying an arrangement, reservation, or appointment.
+Use 'confirmar' when the meaning is to finalize or verify an arrangement, appointment, or reservation.

 A single, ornate hotel room key resting on a wooden counter next to a small, neatly packed travel suitcase, symbolizing a confirmed reservation.